tylerkirwan/Entra-Governance-and-Automation/README.md

 }
 $packageId = (New-MgBetaEntitlementManagementAccessPackage -BodyParameter $params).Id
 ```
-9) Create or assign the likey temporary security group you will grant as part of the access package.
-This security group is used to apply a specific conditional access policy for passkey enrollment within Microsoft Authenticator.
+9) Assign the security group you will grant as part of the access package.
+This security group is used to apply a specific conditional access policy for passkey enrollment within Microsoft Authenticator but its purpose is to only temporarily hold members (1-3 hours).
+More on this later

-10) Create the Access Package Policy.
-Customize as you see fit however it's strongly suggested to utilize the multistage approvals.
-I also expire the access package quickly (more on this in Part 4).
-Below is how I configured the policy:

--  Pictures of policy
-### :gear:Part 2 - Apply logic app json :gear:
+### :gear:Part 2 - Apply logic app json and Access Package Policy :gear:
 ---
 Use [LAmfa.json](https://github.com/tylerkirwan/Entra-Governance-and-Automation/blob/main/LAmfa.json) This however is not the full logic app, the connection and communication actions need to be added by the designer.
 Part 3 will explain the communication pieces that I found easiest to add through the logic app designer.

 [Designer](https://github.com/tylerkirwan/Entra-Governance-and-Automation/blob/main/images/fullwithoutcomm.png)
+#### Create the Access Package Policy

+Customize as you see fit to meet org standards however it's strongly suggested to utilize the multistage approvals.
+I also expire the access package quickly, 1 or 2 hours max I do this to enforce device compliance again as fast as possible.
+Access package policiescan be created by graph but i found that edits to the policy after don't work so I perfer to use the web gui when I create them.

+1) Give the policy a name and description
+2) Set first approver to the requestor's manager and second stage approver to IT or Security <link
+3) Set the following <link
+4) Skip or apply requestor information questions
+5) Set the expiration to as short as possible if utilizing device compliance <link
+6) Ensure the custom extension (logic app) runs AFTER approval <link

 ---